Norwich: Transport

-Norwich stands north of the A47 (bypassed to the south of the city), which connects it with Great Yarmouth to the east, and King’s Lynn and Peterborough to the west.
-There are plans to upgrade the A47, especially sections that are still single-carriageway, prompted partly by ongoing construction of Great Yarmouth Outer Harbour.
-Norwich is linked to Cambridge via the A11, which leads to the M11 motorway for London and the M25.
-It is linked to Ipswich to the south by the A140 and to Lowestoft to the south-east by the A146.
-Norwich has the UK's largest independent car club.

 Railway

-Norwich railway station, east of the city centre, is managed by Greater Anglia as the northern terminus of the Great Eastern Main Line, with half-hourly services to London Liverpool Street worked by Class 745 electric multiple units.
-It is also linked to the Midlands and North West England, with hourly services to Liverpool Lime Street, operated by East Midlands Railway Class 158 DMUs via Peterborough, Nottingham, Sheffield and Manchester Piccadilly.
+Norwich railway station is sited in the east of the city centre and is managed by Greater Anglia, which also operates most passenger services.

+It is the northern terminus of the Great Eastern Main Line.
+There are half-hourly inter-city services to London Liverpool Street, via Ipswich, Colchester and Chelmsford.

-Additional hourly regional services to Cambridge, and out of Norwich as far as Ely, are run along the Breckland Line by Greater Anglia.
-This additionally runs hourly local services to Great Yarmouth and Lowestoft (using the Wherry Lines) and to Sheringham (using the Bittern Line).
-They all use Class 755 bi-mode units.
+Hourly regional services to Cambridge, and out of Norwich as far as Ely, are run along the Breckland Line.
+There are also hourly local services to Great Yarmouth and Lowestoft (using the Wherry Lines) and to Sheringham (using the Bittern Line).

+East Midlands Railway operate a direct route to the Midlands and North West England, with hourly services to Liverpool Lime Street calling at Peterborough, Nottingham, Sheffield and Manchester Piccadilly.

 Norwich is the site of Crown Point TMD, a depot that maintains the trains used in the area.